OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

 * Assignments:
     * Will be in some public GitHub or GitLab repositories.
     * At the end of each assignment you'll write a report - a blog post / journal entry.
+    * You will add the link of your blog post to your personal JSON file and send a Pull-Request with the change.
+(We'll learn these soon)
     * Video timstamping: Every week two people have to "timestamp" the videos.
 You can say if you'd like to do one of them, and if noone wants to do a parricular one I'll pick from the names so everyone will do approcimately the same number of videos.
-    * You will add it to your personal JSON file and send a Pull-Request with the change.
-(We'll learn these soon)
     * First few assignments will be to my projects and your own projects.
 This allows for quick feedback and integration.
     * Then to each others projects.
     * Then we'll find you open source projects maintained by other people.